drissamri/beautiful-jekyll/_posts/2015-09-05-hosting-a-jekyll-website-on-bluemix.md

 ## Setup your custom domain in Bluemix ##

-I want my site to be available on `drissamri.be` and `www.drissamri.be`.
+I want my site to be available on `drissamri.com` and `www.drissamri.com`.
 There's a few easy steps to do to accomplish this.
 If you are OK with using the default Bluemix URL of your application or you don't have a custom domain, you can skip these steps.

 First you will have to define your domain in Bluemix.
 Create the domain in Bluemix and associate it with an organization, in my case it's `called drissamri.`

 {% highlight bash %}
-cf create-domain drissamri drissamri.be cf create-domain drissamri www.drissamri.be
+cf create-domain drissamri drissamri.com cf create-domain drissamri www.drissamri.com
 {% endhighlight %}

 Now your domain is known within your organization, next you'll want to map this domain to your application.
-Both my domain name and application name are called... `drissamri.be`.
+Both my domain name and application name are called... `drissamri.com`.

 {% highlight bash %}
-cf map-route drissamri.be drissamri.be
+cf map-route drissamri.com drissamri.com
-cf map-route drissamri.be www.drissamri.be
+cf map-route drissamri.com www.drissamri.com
 {% endhighlight %}

 ### Enable SSL ###